 Every AC repair call starts with a thorough system inspection—not just a look at the symptom.
 We check refrigerant levels and test for leaks before adding refrigerant.
 We inspect the electrical components, the evaporator and condenser coils, the blower motor, the thermostat, and the condensate drain system.

-A proper diagnosis ensures the repair we recommend actually addresses the root cause, not just the visible symptom.
+A proper diagnosis ensures the repair we recommend actually addresses the root cause—not just the visible symptom.
 We never charge by the hour on repair calls, and we give you a flat written estimate before any work begins.
 You approve the price; we do the work; you sign off when satisfied.

-When to Repair vs. Replace
+Repair vs. Replace Decision

 There are exceptions.
 If your system is a high-end unit that was properly maintained and has a single component failure, repair often makes sense even past the 10-year mark.
 Conversely, if your system has had multiple repair visits in the past two years, the pattern suggests systemic deterioration that repairs are unlikely to resolve.